Requirements for ASVAB for Army

 Criterion for Army ASVAB Selection

-All tests have certain requirements; similarly the ASVAB also has some eligibility criteria.
-One has to know the Army ASVAB requirements before he/she attempts the test.
+All tests have certain requirements; similarly, this test also has some eligibility criteria.
+One has to know about the requirements before he/she attempts the test.
 This knowledge will help one in preparing well and scoring better in the test.
-These criteria can be broadly divided into those that are verified before one takes up the ASVAB and the other after the ASVAB scores are released.
+These criteria can be broadly divided into those that are verified before one takes up the test and the other after the scores are released.

-A brief knowledge of the ASVAB will help one understand the Army ASVAB requirements better.
-ASVAB is a multi-aptitude test.
+A brief knowledge of this test will help to understand the requirements better.
+This is a multi-aptitude test.
 It consists of subtests, 10 in the case of Computer Adaptive-ASVAB and 9 in the case of Paper & Pencil ASVAB.

 Eligibility Criteria- Pre-ASVAB Test

-The very basic of the many Army ASVAB requirements is that, the candidate must be a citizen of the U.S.
+The very basic of the many requirements of ASVAB is that the candidate must be a citizen of the U.S.

 - Educational Qualification

-Another of the Army ASVAB requirements is that, the candidate must be a high school or a GED graduate.
+Another requirement is that, the candidate must be a high school or a GED graduate.

 - Personal Background

-The candidate who wants to take up the ASVAB should not have any criminal background or a failed drug screening.
+The candidate who wants to take up this test should not have any criminal background or a failed drug screening.
 The number of dependents and medical history is also verified.

 Eligibility Criteria Post-ASVAB Test